DGSNA: Dynamic Generative Scene-based Noise Addition method: Related work

 \subsection{Scene-based noise addition methods}

-Scene-based noise addition methods are broadly divided into two approaches: physical scene construction~(constructing and recording sounds in real-world scenes) and RIR filter simulation~(using RIR filter simulations to reproduce these environments).
-The latter is increasingly preferred due to the prohibitive time and resources required for physical scene creation.
+Scene-based noise addition methods are broadly categorized into two approaches: physical scene construction and RIR simulation.
+The latter has become increasingly prevalent, as the substantial time and resource demands of real-world recording often make physical data collection impractical.
 However, simulating effective RIR filters presents challenges.
-Image Source Method~(ISM)~\cite{ref19}, calculates sound propagation by mirroring virtual \textit{image sources} across room boundaries.
+Image Source Method~(ISM)~\citep{ref19}, calculates sound propagation by mirroring virtual \textit{image sources} across room boundaries.
 ISM typically assumes an empty, parallelepiped or rectangular room with a fixed absorption rate for all boundaries.
-However, this simplified approach may not accurately capture the complex acoustics of real-world environments, where reflections are influenced by furniture arrangements and material compositions.
-Numerous sophisticated methods have been developed to enhance RIR filter quality and realism.
-Ray-tracing strategies have been explored for computing sound paths using explicit room models~\cite{ref20,ref21}, while diffuse-based methods approximate late reverberation~\cite{ref22,ref23}.
-Furthermore, neural networks~\cite{ref24}, notably Generative Adversarial Networks~(GANs)~\cite{ref25}, have been employed to refine RIR filter simulation, aiming to better approximate the distribution of real recorded RIR filters~\cite{ref26}.
+However, this simplified approach often fails to capture the complex acoustics of real-world environments, where reflections are heavily influenced by spatial geometry and material properties.
+Consequently, numerous sophisticated methods have emerged to enhance the quality and realism of RIR filters.
+Ray-tracing strategies have been explored for computing sound paths using explicit room models~\citep{ref21}, while diffuse-based methods approximate late reverberation~\citep{ref22,ref23}.
+Furthermore, neural networks~\citep{ref24}, notably Generative Adversarial Networks~(GANs)~\citep{ref25}, have been employed to refine RIR filter simulation, aiming to more closely approximate the distribution of real recorded RIR filters~\citep{ref26}.

 Current research on scene-based noise addition largely focuses on known or predictable scenes, often referred to as non-generative scene-based noise addition.
 A principal limitation of these methods is their inability to capture the extensive diversity of real-world scenes, which exceeds practical cataloging and description capabilities.
 Moreover, the creation or simulation of known scenes and recording scene-based noise are both labor- and time-intensive processes.
 This complexity constrains researchers' efforts to collect sufficient scene-based speech data for effective model training.
-Inspired by the success of generative chat models across text~\cite{ref27}, audio~\cite{ref28}, and image modalities~\cite{ref29}, this paper introduces DGSNA, a novel generative scene-based noise addition method.
+Inspired by the success of generative LLM models across text~\citep{ref27}, audio~\citep{ref28}, and image modalities~\citep{ref29}, this paper introduces DGSNA, a novel generative scene-based noise addition method.